How To Get a £1 Million Mortgage

 If it’s flexibility and bespoke options you’re looking for, this is where private lenders come into their own.

-When it comes to high value lending, they are able to take more risks and judge each applicant on their unique set of financial circumstances as a whole.
-These tailored lending terms and pricing models are favoured above strict, immovable requirements.
+When it comes to high-value lending, lenders are able to take more risks and judge each applicant based on their unique financial circumstances.
+These tailored lending terms and pricing models are favoured over strict, immovable requirements.

 This type of lending means your application will be assessed on a case-by-case basis, with a better chance of factors such as bonuses, shares and assets being taken into consideration, as well as if you have irregular income streams, if your income is from abroad, or if you’re self-employed.

-While you will pay more in fees, you will receive a high calibre service with professionals who specialise in this area, which could also result in a more efficient process when it comes to getting a deal over the line.
+While you will pay more in fees, you will receive a high-calibre service from professionals who specialise in this area.
+This could also result in a more efficient process when it comes to securing a deal.
 Securing a higher loan-to-value ratio or getting an interest-only mortgage might also be more feasible.

 How to get a £1 million+ mortgage: Step by step